ayacomputer/06-Weather-Dashboard/README.md

-- When the user searches for a city, current and future conditions for that city will be presented, and that city will be added to the search history.
+- When the user searches for a city, current and future conditions for that city will be presented, and that city will be added to the search history. (default: Tokyo)

 - When the user views current weather conditions for that city, the city name, the date, an icon representation of weather conditions,